Project 23130 replenishment oiler: Design

 Project 23130 tankers are a medium-sized sea tankers with a strengthened steel double-hull of the Arc 4 class, for operations in the Arctic conditions.
 They can operate in temperatures from +45 ºС in summer to -30 ºС in winter.
 The ships are approximately 130 m long, 22 m wide and has a maximum draught of 7 m.
 The service life of ships' hull and pipelines is estimated at 40 years.
 When fully loaded, they could displace about 14,000 tons while carrying about 7,350 tons of various liquids in its onboard storage tanks as well as some dry cargoes.
 They could transport for example 3,000 tons of fuel oil, 2,500 tons of diesel fuel, 500 tons of jet fuel, 150 tons of lubricating oil, 1,000 tons of fresh water or additionally 100 tons of dry cargo such as food and spare parts to a distance of 8000 mi at a top speed of 16 kn.
 The total deadweight of the ship is 9,000 tons at maximal draught.

 Ships

+Deployments

+In June 2024, Academic Pashin was part of a flotilla of four Russian vessels that will visit Havana from June 12 to June 17.
+It sailed close to the East Coast of the United States, while remaining in international waters.